Enable Unified Interface Only

 Select Advanced Settings.

-You need to select Advanced Settings from a Customer Engagement app page that's displayed in the Unified Interface such as Sales Hub or Customer Service Hub pages.
+You need to select Advanced Settings from a model-driven apps in Dynamics 365 page that's displayed in the Unified Interface such as Sales Hub or Customer Service Hub pages.

 How to enable Unified Interface Only mode

 In the Power Platform Admin center, go to Environments and select an environment.
 Go to Settings > Behavior > Interface settings and then turn on Use Unified Interface only.

 The Unified Interface only setting may be disabled for some organizations that have made the transition to the Unified Interface Only experience.
 If you wish to make a change to this setting prior to October 1, 2020, please raise a support request.

 Is there any downtime while applying this change?

 No, this change applies immediately, upon reloading the page.
 If it doesn't, clear cache and retry.

 Business users in my environment are still using the legacy web client for all or some of the scenarios, and our business is not completely ready to move to Unified Interface.
 How does the Unified Interface Only setting impact my environment after the April 2019 release?